 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Tingley
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Doncaster

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Tingley.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Doncaster.

-The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure the continued safe and reliable supply of gas to customers in the area.
+The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now and in the future.

 Advance warning signs will be displayed prior to works starting.

 Craig Skinner, Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Tingley.”
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Doncaster.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.